-26 AGCOM, ANACOM, CNMC and HAKOM.
+&lt;sup>27 AGCOM, ANACOM, CNMC and HAKOM.

-27 In this report, the local access segment means the segment of a VHCN access network which connects an enduser's premises to the first distribution point.
+&lt;sup>28 In this report, the local access segment means the segment of a VHCN access network which connects an enduser's premises to the first distribution point.

-28 In the fixed networks that the report is essentially focused on, the backhaul segment goes from the first distribution point to a point of presence of the alternative operator.
+&lt;sup>29 In the fixed networks that the report is essentially focused on, the backhaul segment goes from the first distribution point to a point of presence of the alternative operator.